saikumarm4/IIPP_POC/Readme.txt

 This Repository is collection of assigment implementations for
-Introduction to Interactive Programming using Python and
+Introduction to Interactive Programming using Python (IIPP) and
-Principles of Computing using Python courses by Rice University on Coursera
+Principles of Computing using Python (POC) courses by Rice University on Coursera

 Note :